wallstation13/wallstation13/wallstation_modules/guidelines.md

 /obj/item/melee/weapon
 	force = 10
 ```
-Then we will get a conflict, where we have to decide which of the two edits we want to use.
+Then we will get a merge conflict, where we have to decide which of the two edits we want to use.
+Merge conflicts occur when competing changes are made to the same line of a file, or when one person edits a file and another person deletes the same file.
+For more information, see "[About merge conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts).

 ## How we solve it
 This is something we do not want to do manually, and something that we do not trust an automated system to do well.
 But thankfully there is a simple solution, modularization.